 By Amanda Wormann

 With the help of a career coach, you can create an actionable roadmap toward finding the job of your dreams and gain confidence in the process.
-“A degree or certificate is a great first step toward launching a new career, but alone does not guarantee a job in a chosen field,” explains career coach and recruiter Sue Schlom.
-“Finding a job is hard work, and you need a focused job-search strategy to be successful,” she says.
+“Finding a job is hard work, and you need a focused job-search strategy to be successful,” explains career coach and recruiter Sue Schlom.

-UVM’s Career Coaching optional online course, is offered in tandem with a professional certificate program at UVM and is useful for folks who are looking to make career shifts or change industries.
-Job seekers will learn skills to leverage their work and school experience into a career.
-Critical skills include gaining knowledge about the job market, building a compelling resume, networking effectively, and interviewing flawlessly.
+UVM’s Career Coaching optional online course is offered in tandem with a professional certificate program at UVM and is useful for folks who are looking to make career shifts or change industries.
+In our 5-week online Career Coaching program, job seekers learn skills to leverage their work and school experience into a career.
+At the course’s completion, students will understand how to create a job search strategy, identify real opportunities, create targeted resumes and cover letters, and prepare for interviews.

 Benefits of Career Coaching